sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 ## Streaming with promises

 Promises at the _top level_ of the returned object will be awaited, making it easy to return multiple promises without creating a waterfall.
-When using a server `load`, _nested_ promises will be streamed to the browser as they resolve:
+When using a server `load`, _nested_ promises will be streamed to the browser as they resolve.
+This is useful if you have slow, non-essential data, since you can start rendering the page before all the data is available:

 ```js
 /// file: src/routes/+page.server.js